Patty has advanced degrees in preventive medicine and health psychology, with 35 years of work in allergy and other autoimmune treatment.

 - Transport hurt/sick individuals from remote areas (disasters, war fields, ski slopes, mountains) to medical centers,

 - Provide effective medical support one or more patients that must have continuous care, and

 - Provide care to adults, children, and infants.

-Increasingly, these nurses attain the BSN degree, and some go onto the Master’s Degree in Flight Nursing.
-This latter diploma combines the Acute Care Nurse Practitioner course with an intense focus on emergency skills and disaster settings.
-Bioterrorism is a priority for treatment as well.
+Increasingly, these nurses attain the BSN degree, and some advance the master’s degree in flight nursing.
+The latter diploma combines the Acute Care Nurse Practitioner course with an intense focus on emergency skills and disaster settings.
+Bioterrorism injuries are a priority for treatment as well.

 With all of these skills, training, certification, and experiences, transport nurses are extremely valuable workers.

 The dean of the Frances Payne Bolton School of Nursing at Case Western Reserve University in Cleveland, Ohio, declares flight nursing and transport nursing to be a rapidly growing field of endeavor.
 In 2002, her school began the first degreed flight nurses' training program in America.

 Because of specialization in practice and the reorganization of healthcare America, we have a smaller number of medical centers that can provide emergency, trauma, and critical care services.
 Therefore, additional staff must transport patients to centers that can and do.

 Read more about Dean May Wykle and her nursing programs at The Sky's the Limit.